Flippisen/movies-are-cool/README.md

 * Add virtual scrolling to movie list pages to improve performance of those pages
 * Cache api results
 * Error handling
+* Add env local file to .gitignore to avoid having api keys in public github repo.
+Have not included it for now to provide ease of use for reviewer.
+* Add favourite and watch later button to movie details page

 ## Testing